Compound Probability

 The probability of two or more events occurring together (P(A \text{ and } B)) or at least one occurring (P(A \text{ or } B)), accounting for whether the events are independent or dependent.

-Why is Compound Probability important?
+What is the Compound Probability formula?

 How Compound Probability Connects to Other Ideas